 Adult Nurse Practitioners deliver services to patients aged 12 and over.
 This specialty primarily involves delivering preventative wellness education and chronic illness management.
 Although many advanced nursing candidates are interested in this field, many institutions desire to roll the practice into the gerontological specialty.

 7. Emergency Nurse Practitioner (ENP)

 Emergency Nurse Practitioners treat trauma and injury victims.
 These specialists must quickly identify and resolve potentially lethal health-related problems.
-ENPs work in many settings and service patients of all ages.
+ENPs work in many settings and serve patients of all ages.